-- 1. A complete set of all college-level official transcripts showing graduation with a bachelor's degree or its equivalent from an accredited degree-granting institution, with a cumulative grade point average of 2.7 (B-) or better on a 4.0 scale.
+- A complete set of all college-level official transcripts showing graduation with a bachelor's degree or its equivalent from an accredited degree-granting institution, with a cumulative grade point average of 2.7 (B-) or above on a scale of 4.0.
 Applicants completing prior education out of the USA should provide the transcripts with notarized English translation (if not originally printed in English), and may be required to conduct the transcripts evaluation; - At least two letters of recommendation (this requirement is waived for applicants having received Lincoln University MBA degree), one of which is from a faculty member who can attest to their academic qualifications for graduate study.
 The second letter may be either an academic or business professional recommendation; - 3.
-An official GMAT score of at least 500 or an equivalent GRE score (this requirement is waived for applicants having a master's degree with a GPA of 3.2 or above, or for conditionally enrolled students with a GPA of 3.2 or above received during their first term of the program); - 4.
-Applicants whose previous academic work was provided in a language other than English are also required to submit a minimum TOEFL score of 550 (paper-based) or equivalent results of other recognized English language tests, or earn proper results of the Lincoln University English placement tests (see page 13).
+A GMAT score of at least 500 or an equivalent GRE score (this requirement is waived for applicants having a master's degree with a GPA of 3.2 or above); - 4.
+Applicants whose previous academic work was provided in a language other than English are required to submit results of TOEFL with a minimum score of 550 (paper-based) or equivalent results of other recognized English language tests, or earn proper results of the English test on campus (see page 13).

-Conditional admission to the programs may be granted to an applicant without GMAT/GRE test results or with a GPA below 2.7 by the Program Director and is based on the student's personal statement, letters of recommendation, and detailed review of his/her prior academic transcripts.
-Applicants who receive a conditional admission are required to achieve a GPA of at least 3.0 in the first 9 units of work in the MS programs.
-Otherwise the student will be dismissed after the first term enrollment.

-Applicants with a GPA less than 2.5 may be admitted as auditors.
-These students will be considered for admission to the regular graduate status after completing courses necessary to improve their GPA.
-A minimum of twelve units of undergraduate or graduate level foundation courses with a GPA of 3.0 or better is required to obtain the regular status.
-Based on the student's academic background, the Program Director may grant him/her regular graduate status before achievement of the GPA requirement.
-In support, the student may submit letters of recommendation, GMAT or GRE scores, a summary of work experience, research projects, or publications.
+Conditional admission to the MS programs may be granted to an applicant who does not satisfy the requirements stated above at the time of application.
+Deficiencies in all requirements should be removed during the first term of study and after that, the conditional status will be removed.
+Otherwise, the student is subject to dismissal after that term of enrollment.
+Applicants who receive a conditional admission and GPA 2.5 and 2.6 are required to: (1) achieve a grade point average of 3.2 or above during their first term (9 units minimum) of the program, or (2) achieve at least a GPA 3.1 during the first term and submit a required result (see 3 stated above) of GMAT or GRE.
+Applicants with a GPA in a range of 2.0 - 2.5 will be considered for admission to the regular graduate status after completing courses necessary to improve their GPA.
+A minimum of nine units of undergraduate or graduate level foundation courses with a GPA of 3.3 or better is required.
+Based on extra curriculum academic results, the Program Director may grant a student the regular graduate status before achievement of the GPA requirement.
+In support, the student may submit letters of recommendation, GMAT or GRE scores, summary of work experience, research projects, or publications.